 Command Aging

-The Small Computer System Interface (SCSI) feature removes the command reordering algorithm from keeping I/O configurations waiting in the command queue for extended periods.
+The Small Computer System Interface (SCSI) feature removes the command reordering algorithm, allowing I/O configurations to proceed in the command queue without waiting for extended periods.

 Command Queuing